 Seminars in Oral Health Sciences is required as part of the program for all M.Sc. and Ph.D. students at the Faculty of Dentistry.
 The course is designed to develop and enhance presentation skills to a large audience, field questions and chair a seminar session.
-As part of this program, students must also meet individually with an instructorfrom the University of Toronto Health Sciences Writing Centre, one to two weeks before their seminar to receive expert advice on presentation skills and the design of their presentation.-
+As part of this program, students must also meet individually with an instructor from the University of Toronto Health Sciences Writing Centre, one to two weeks before their seminar to receive expert advice on presentation skills and the design of their presentation.-

-Requirements: M.Sc. students are required to present one 20-minute seminar and one poster at the Faculty of Dentistry Research Day, during the course of their program and Ph.D. students are required to present two 20-minute seminars and two posters at the Faculty of Dentistry Research in their final year.
+Requirements: M.Sc. students are required to present one 20-minute seminar and one poster at the Faculty of Dentistry Research Day, during the course of their program and Ph.D. students are required to present two 20-minute seminars and two posters at the Faculty of Dentistry Research during the course of their program; the first seminar and poster are to be presented in the year of their transfer or qualifying examination, and the second seminar and poster are to be presented during the year of their thesis defence.
 Attendance by all members of the presenting student's supervisory committee is strongly encouraged.
 All M.Sc. graduate students must chair one session during their program.
 All Ph.D. graduate students must chair two sessions in their program.
-Attendance: For the M.Sc. and Ph.D. students who are not undertaking concurrent clinical specialty training, a minimum of 50% attendance of the sessions is required in each year of the program.
+Attendance: For the M.Sc. and Ph.D. students who are not undertaking concurrent clinical specialty training, a minimum of 50% attendance of the sessions is required in each year of the program until the successful defence of their thesis.
 For M.Sc. and Ph.D students who are undertaking concurrent clinical specialty training, a minimum of 50% attendance is required in the year(s) required by the Specialty Program Director.
 All students must complete and submit the evaluation form for each session they attend.
 Evaluation: Proof of attendance of each student is based on the evaluation forms, confirmation of the attendance in individual session with the instructors from the University of Toronto Health Sciences Writing Centre before the oral presentation(s), and the confirmation of the poster presentation(s) at the Faculty of Dentistry Research Day.
 A grade of credit is assigned on satisfactory completion.

 M.Sc. students register in DEN1001Y and Ph.D. student register in DEN1100Y